 In the following set of posts I shall try to touch upon those many roots.

-I am not in any way world renowned expert on the subject (far from it…😉 ), so no post will by no means be all encompassing or highly accurate (you can get that from very in-depth academic resources…), nor it is intended to be such…
+As always the post will by no means be all encompassing or highly accurate (you can get that from very in-depth academic resources…), nor it is intended to be such…

 I therefore have no thought that this blog might be a benefit to all others, I wrote it only to sustain my understanding.

-I hope for the essence to be captured, and even more so communicated…✨✨✨
+Physics is spoken in the language of mathematics, yet I do my best for the essence to be captured, and even more so communicated…✨✨✨

 The principle underlying irreversible processes is summed up in a few words to be named the Second Law of Thermodynamics: